lima-vm/lima/README.md

 $ limactl start --name=default https://raw.githubusercontent.com/lima-vm/lima/master/examples/alpine.yaml
 ```

-To recreate an existing instance:
+To destroy an instance and recreate it with identical settings (resets the content of the instance):
 ```console
 $ limactl start --recreate
 ```